valkey-io/libvalkey-py/README.md

 error handler.
 If the error handler is `'strict'` (the default), a `UnicodeDecodeError` is raised when data cannot be decoded.
 This is identical to Python's default behavior.
 Other valid values to `errors` include `'replace'`, `'ignore'`, and `'backslashreplace'`.
-See [Unicode HOWTO: The String Type](https://docs.python.org/3/howto/unicode.html#the-string-type) for more information on the behavior of these error handlers.
+See [Unicode HOW-TO: The String Type](https://docs.python.org/3/howto/unicode.html#the-string-type) for more information on the behavior of these error handlers.

 When the specified encoding cannot be found, a `LookupError` will be raised